 |

-FLAT DECK and DOWN RAIL and TRI PLANE to PANEL VEE BOTTOM Down rail profile
+FLAT DECK and DOWN RAIL with TRI PLANE to PANEL VEE BOTTOM Down rail

-stability.
-The flat deck down rail design feature was equally common as the
+extra volume and stability.
+The flat deck down rail design feature was as

 |